pingcap/docs-cn/tiup/tiup-component-dm-display.md

 > **Note:**
 >
-> If `-N, --node` is also specified, only the services in the intersection of the specified nodes and roles is queried.
+> If `-N, --node` is also specified, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are queried.

 ### -h, --help